Home Majors Special Education and Teaching

-Special Education and Teaching Degree
+Special Education and Teaching

 Students study how to teach and support students with disabilities, including learning disabilities, autism spectrum disorders, intellectual disabilities, and emotional-behavioral challenges.
 Graduates typically pursue careers as special education teachers, behavioral specialists, inclusion coordinators, and disability services professionals in school districts.
 Special education teachers are in consistently high demand nationwide, often qualifying for loan forgiveness programs.

-What Special Education and Teaching Graduates Do
+What Special Education and Teaching graduates do

 Your career will likely begin in the classroom, working directly with students who have diverse learning, mental, or physical disabilities.
 You'll spend your days adapting curriculum for a small group in a resource room, co-teaching in a general education classroom, and developing Individualized Education Programs (IEPs).
 This is a hands-on, relationship-driven role requiring constant collaboration with parents, counselors, and administrators.
 With experience, you can advance to a lead teacher or a special education coordinator for your district.
 Some pursue advanced degrees to teach future educators at the college level.